yandex-cloud/docs/en/_includes/security/standard/virtualenv-safe-config.md

 You can manage web sockets using the [API](../../../api-gateway/api-ref/websocket/authentication.md) that receives information about a connection, sends data to the client side, and closes the connection.

-it is recommended that you use the following when connecting to the API gateway via WebSocket:
+We recommend that you use the following when connecting to the API gateway via WebSocket:
 * [TLS](../../../storage/concepts/tls.md) version 1.2 or higher (regularly [check the validity](../../../certificate-manager/operations/managed/cert-update.md) of the TLS connection certificate).
 * OpenAPI 3.0 [authentication and authorization mechanisms](#authorization).
 * [API gateway specification extensions](../../../api-gateway/concepts/extensions/), which can help you enhance your virtual environment security.